abonmassip/fera-gravel/content/en/sostenibilitat.md

 # SUSTAINABILITY

+---

 Pedal without leaving a trace.

 One of the objectives of the project is to conserve the territory where it is developed, where we live.
-That is why the FERA Pyrenees Mountain Gravel is built on several axes: cycling, public transport, local economy, impact reduction and compensation of the CO₂ generated.
+That is why the FERA Pyreness Mountain Gravel is built on several axes: cycling, public transport, local economy, impact reduction and compensation of the CO₂ generated.

 Cycling as a means of transport that allows you to enjoy the environment away from rushes, noise and smoke.
-Promotion of cycle tourism as a tourism model, deseasonalized, low impact and far from overcrowding.
+Promotion of cycle tourism as a tourism model, deseasonalized, low impact and far from massification.

 Encouraging public transport as a priority to get to the start of the route.
 The train as a vehicle to reach the Pyrenees.